 If you are unsure what you want to write about, then join our contributor’s group on Facebook.
 This is a space where our content editors and sub-editors will be posting article inspiration and ideas on a regular basis.
 If something takes your fancy, then simply comment on the post and let us know.

-When you get in touch an editor or sub-editor will be assigned to your contribution – they are who you will liaise with.
+When you get in touch, a sub-editor will be assigned to your contribution; they are who you will liaise with.

-When you send in your first (and maybe second) draft, they will use Word track changes to make suggestions about the length, structure, beginning, ending and clarity of your piece.
-This stage of the editing process is all about what you are trying to say, how you are saying it, and how this can be the best it can be.
+When you send in your first (or second) draft, they will use the Track Changes function in Word to make suggestions about the length, structure, beginning, ending, and clarity of your piece.
+This stage of the editing process is all about what you are trying to say, how you are saying it, and how this can evolve into the best piece that it can possibly be.

-It is not until you send in your final draft that your editor or sub-editor will adjust for spelling and grammar accuracy.
-They will then send the final copy back to you for approval.
+It is not until you send in your final draft that your sub-editor will adjust for spelling and grammar accuracy.
+They will then pass the piece over to a senior editor, who will then run through a few more edits with you as needed before sending the final copy back to you for approval.
 After this, it will be uploaded to our website and shared on our Facebook page.